sumitGK07/Steps-Tracker-app/README.md

-before u run this app make sure u install streamlit, pandas and plotly and if it gives warning try to type this     python -m streamlit run app.py in terminal and it automatically runs it
+before u run this app make sure u install streamlit, pandas. and if it gives warning try to type this     python -m streamlit run app.py in terminal and it automatically runs it